Ronfflex/Golden-bridge/README.md

 ## Future Improvements

+- Implement OpenZeppelin Defender for automated deploy, upgrades and monitoring

 - Implement a frontend dashboard for minting and lottery participation

-- Add fuzz tests for enhanced security

 - Submit for professional security audit